TalkingTeddy/TalkingTeddy/README.md

 - 👋 Hi, I’m @TalkingTeddy
 - 🤡 I’m interested in mainly developing application and penetrating stuff and hopefully create a tool that would be widely used for pentesting
-- 🌱 I’m currently learning HTML CSS and JS alongside my internships at Java (You don't need to laugh nasally)
 - 📫 You can reach me through
-- ✉ Email : chubby@duck.com
+- ✉ Email : talkingteddyyy@gmail.com
+-